MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-06-polls-django-web-project-template.md

 ### Question: Is it possible to initialize the database using the Django administrative utility?

 Answer: Yes, you can use the [django-admin loaddata command](https://docs.djangoproject.com/en/2.0/ref/django-admin/#loaddata) to accomplish the same task as the seeding page in the app.
 When working on a full web app, you might use a combination of the two methods.
-Initialize a database from the command line, then convert the seed page here to an API to which you can send any other arbitrary JSON rather than relying on a hard-coded file.
+Initialize a database from the command line, then convert the seed page here to an API.
+You can then send any other arbitrary JSON rather than relying on a hard-coded file.

 ## Step 6-3: Use migrations